SuperOfficeDocs/superoffice-docs/docs/en/document/cloud/sharepoint-documents/learn/set-up-folders.md

 * SharePoint user groups:
   * In SharePoint you can create and maintain SharePoint user groups, which gives direct access to the documents for the users (by default you have an owner group, a member group and a visitor group).
   * You cannot use SharePoint user groups to set permission on the document level with SuperOffice SharePoint Documents.
-The integration needs to use domain (AAD) groups.
+The integration needs to use Microsoft Entra domain groups.
 So, you must grant permissions to these groups.

 * SharePoint site owner group:
   * When you create a site in SharePoint, you automatically get an *owner group*.
 Members of this owner group will have access to all documents within that site.